-Olive oil – We saute our vegetables with olive oil instead of butter because the oil handles higher heats better than butter.
-Now with that said, butter does add a spectacular flavor and we are big fans of adding it to the sauteed sweet potatoes.
-If you want to add butter, just add 1 tablespoon per potato during the last 2 minutes of cooking.
+Olive oil – We saute our vegetables with olive oil instead of butter because the oil handles higher heat better than butter.
+Now with that said, butter does add a spectacular flavor and we are big fans of adding it to the sauteed sweet potatoes AFTER they are done most of the cooking.

 Salt – Salt is truly optional when it comes to sauteing vegetables but it really does help bring out the flavor of the sweet potato and the olive oil.
 It only takes a pinch of salt.

-Optional ingredients for sauteeing sweet potatoes
+Optional ingredients for sauteing sweet potatoes

 So get experimental with herbs and spices and delight those tastebuds.
 We are sharing a few options that you may not consider but are worth trying.
 Try mixing two of them together, such as chili pepper and a garnish of bacon.
 Just start off with small amounts and wait until the end of the cooking process.

 - Chili peppers

-You can saute sweet potatoes in a cast-iron skillet and it does add a nice flavor but if you do pay close attention to not burn the potatoes or allow them to stick.
+You can saute sweet potatoes in a cast-iron skillet and it does add a nice flavor but if you do, pay close attention to not burn the potatoes or allow them to stick.
 That means one layer of potatoes (see photos) and you can’t turn or touch them for 15 minutes on low.